thisisrandy/catan-randomizer/README.md

     to abut them and then building a settlement.
-In this way, an extra element of play and strategy is introduced: there is a race to build settlements on the far side of the _Orange Sun_ and _Green Moon_ islands so that a shipping route can be build from them towards one or more of the lucrative _Far Islands_.
+In this way, an extra element of play and strategy is introduced: there is a race to build settlements on the far side of the _Orange Sun_ and _Green Moon_ islands so that a shipping route can be built from them towards one or more of the lucrative _Far Islands_.
 - **Shipping Route (_SF_)/Ship (_EP_) Interaction**: None. _EP_ ships may sail
   freely through _SF_ shipping routes and vice-versa.